Retirement Living Hub

 • Offer a listening ear: Allow them to share stories and express their feelings without judgment or rushing.
 Sometimes, simply listening provides immense comfort.

 • Do not force decisions: Suggest options and provide guidance, but avoid making demands.
 Their pace may be slower than you anticipate, and that is acceptable.
+I had to learn this with Dorothy.

 • Break tasks into small chunks: Help them focus on one drawer, one box, or one small corner at a time.
 Celebrate each small accomplishment.